staruser143/dash-app/analysis/sharding_examples.md

-Absolutely!
 Let’s take an example of an `orders` collection in an e-commerce application:

 ### **Orders Collection Example**